 Both programs come with a wide range of subjects that feeds into different interests.
 You get to decide which one you are inclined towards the most and choose accordingly.
 Keep in mind that regardless of the choice you make, be sure that you are ready for the challenge that comes with it.
 While IB has numerous academic and practical elements, AP has a lot of self-study involved.
 Finding the much-needed time to be involved in either one of the programs can be tasking, but not impossible.
 In the end, it depends on how you want to reach the finish line.

 In the end, what matters is the dedication and the comfort of the child.
-A student, in as early as this in their lives should be able to explore different options academically and be the better judge of what interests them.
+A student, in as early as this in their lives should be able to explore different options academically and be a better judge of what interests them.
 Both the programs are highly efficient and you cannot go wrong with either one.
 What matters is how the student manages to excel in them.
-In the end, colleges will see that you took the responsibility and took advantage of the options that were being offered to you in school.
+In the end, colleges will see that you took responsibility and took advantage of the options that were being offered to you in school.
 In shorter words, it is really a win-win.

-Are you a fan of the International baccalaureate or Advanced Placement?
-Share your ideas in the comment s section below 😉
+Are you a fan of the International Baccalaureate or Advanced Placement?
+Share your ideas in the comments section below 😉

 Vasy Kafidoff is a co-founder and CEO at Writing Metier, who has a keen interest in the academic world and technology.
 He is a cryptoromantic and blockchain enthusiast for more than 5 years now, and he is excited about the way technology shapes financial and educational systems.

 How Recruit Top Grades from the US and European Universities